 About the Department

-The Department houses the federally- and state-funded Tennessee Cooperative Fishery Research Unit and interacts with the TTU Center for the Management, Utilization, and Protection of Water Resources housed in the College of Engineering.
+The Department houses the federally- and state-funded Tennessee Cooperative Fishery Research Unit and interacts with the TTU Center for the Management, Utilization, and Protection of Water Resources.
 The Department also is affiliated with the Gulf Coast Research Laboratory at Ocean Springs, Mississippi.
 Personnel from these units provide additional expertise in a wide range of biological disciplines.